carloshkayser/data-pipeline-with-apache-kafka/slides/presentation.md

 - It provides an unified batch and streaming API that enables us to interact with data published to Kafka as a DataFrame
   - i.e., it is possible to use the same code for batch or streaming
 - It ensures end-to-end exactly-once fault-tolerance guarantees through _checkpointing_ and _write-ahead logs_
-- Structured Streaming queries are processed using a _micro-batch_ processing engine
+- Structured Streaming queries are processed using a _micro-batch_ processing engine (default)
   - i.e., _micro-batch_ starts as soon as the previous one ends